Why the Issues by Location Chart Is Important

 Being able to easily see where safety issues are affecting operations is a benefit that most modern SMS databases can provide.
 Over the course of the SMS' lifetime, the time and energy to manually manage just this one simple risk management metric will overwhelm a spreadsheet SMS.
 Safety managers in the early years of an SMS implementation are not looking forward five to ten years into the future when this location data will really become useful for predicting future events.

 The predictive risk management phase is where most aviation SMS aspire to practice.
 However, you need historical data and the means to easily mine that data to fully capitalize on the collected SMS data.
 The predictive analysis phase relies upon historical operational data to predict future events.
-SMS implementations that neglect to capture important risk management data in the early years will certainly not have the same predictive risk management capabilities as those operators that had the foresight to document their SMS risk management activities in the database.
+SMS implementations that neglect to capture important risk management data in the early years will certainly not have the same predictive risk management capabilities as those operators with the foresight to document their SMS risk management activities in the database.

 Here is a good example of how a basic, user-friendly hazard reporting solution can benefit your company.
 Tracking locations and report generation is simple and makes your company appear more professional to regulatory agencies and prospective clients.

-Last updated October 2023.
+Last updated June 2024.